Whetstone By-Election

 Today, the Enfield Liberal Democrats have launched their manifesto ahead of the 2022 Enfield Local Council Elections, entitled Change Enfield Together.

-Our local party chair, Kirstie, has been selected as the Lib Dem candidate.
+Our local party chair, Kirstie, has been selected as the Lib Dem candidate for the election on 26 June.

 Lib Dem candidate, Simon de Deney launches his manifesto, promising bold action on Housing, Green Spaces and stronger Local Democracy.